-Will I earn CLIA Accreditation Points for attending the Carnival Spirit Ship Inspection?
+Will I earn CLIA Accreditation Points for attending the Sea Princess Ship Inspection?

 Absolutely!
-Each CLIA Member who attends the exclusive Carnival Spirit ship inspection on Thursday 30 August 2018 will receive a total of 10 CLIA Accreditation Points to their profile.
+Each CLIA Member who attends the exclusive Sea Princess ship inspection on Thursday 29 August 2019 will receive a total of 10 CLIA Accreditation Points to their profile.

 How are my CLIA Accreditation Points be added to my profile?

-Will I be able to register for ship inspections when I arrive at Cruise360?
+Will I be able to register for the ship inspection when I arrive at Cruise360?

 Unfortunately, you cannot.
-The cruise lines and port security need the final manifests between 3 – 4 weeks before the date that the ship inspection will take place.
+Princess Cruises and the port security need the final manifests between 3 – 4 weeks before the date that the ship inspection will take place.
 This provides them the opportunity to clear all of the attendees who have registered ahead of time for your safety.

 To register for the ship inspection, please refer to your Cruise360 ticket for more information and your exclusive link.